 Metta Wisdom Way

-A one-year study and practice program
+A nine-month study and practice program

-April 2026 - March 2027
+September 2026 - May 2027

 Taught by Daryl Lynn Ross, True North Insight Co-founder and Guiding Teacher,